Technology is for

 For

-those with colorblindness, the settings found in the Colour
+those with colourblindness, the settings found in the Color

 Filters subtab can be extremely useful.
 If you find it hard to